thebigcrafter/oh-my-pmmp/README.md

 # How do I contribute to Oh My PMMP?

-Before you participate in our community, please read the [code of conduct](https://github.com/thebigcrafter/oh-my-pmmp/blob/main/CODE_OF_CONDUCT.md).
+Before you participate in our community, please read the [Code of Conduct](https://github.com/thebigcrafter/oh-my-pmmp/blob/main/CODE_OF_CONDUCT.md).

 See [Contributing](https://github.com/thebigcrafter/oh-my-pmmp/blob/main/CONTRIBUTING.md) for more details.